Creating the Offer Letter

 International GAs Admitted for a Spring Term

-• International students who are admitted for a spring semester may need to be show one year's proof of funding to receive their I-20.
-In collaboration with ISSS and Labor Relations, The Graduate School developed a letter template departments can use to confirm a calendar year of GA support and which the student may show when applying for their I-20.
-The department would also need to provide a spring GA offer letter using one of the standard templates for GA offers available on HR's website along with this letter, and then, closer to the fall semester, departments would issue a fall GA offer letter using the standard templates.
+• International students who are admitted for a spring term may need to be show one year's proof of funding to receive their I-20.
+In collaboration with the Center for International Students & Scholars (CISS) and Labor Relations, The Graduate School developed a letter template for departments to use to confirm a calendar year of GA support and which the student may show when applying for their I-20.
+The department will also need to provide a spring GA offer letter using one of the standard templates for GA offers available on HR's website along with this letter.
+Then, closer to the fall semester, departments should issue a fall GA offer letter using the standard templates.
 Please reach out to megan.petsa@uconn.edu with any questions about this template or GA offer letters.

 Stipend Rates

-Stipend rates for graduate assistants are graduated in terms of progress toward the advanced degree and experience.
-Stipend rates and payroll processing deadlines can be found on the Payroll website.
+Stipend rates for GAs, which can be found at payroll.uconn.edu, are graduated in terms of progress toward the advanced degree and experience, defined as follows:

-• Level M/II: for experienced graduate assistants in a doctoral program with at least the master's degree or its equivalent in the field of graduate study.
-Equivalency consists of thirty graduate level credits beyond the baccalaureate degree, together with admission to a doctoral program.
+• Level 2:For graduate assistants in a doctoral program with at least a master’s degree or its equivalent in the field of graduate study (as noted in the Graduate Employee and Postdoc Union Contract as “Masters or Equivalent”).
+Equivalency consists of 30 credits of appropriate graduate-level coursework beyond the baccalaureate degree, together with admission to a doctoral program.
+If the master’s degree was used to satisfy the equivalency of a bachelor’s degree for purposes of admission, the degree does not count toward Level 2 eligibility.

 The most straightforward way to determine a student's level eligibility is to refer to the Report on GA Hire Eligibility and Stipend Level.
 This report is sent out weekly by The Graduate School to the Graduate Admins listserv.
 If you would like to be added to this listserv or if you have questions about this report or a student's level eligibility, please contact Megan Petsa.